hiimvikash/reactjs/README.md

 - With React Router, you can create single-page applications (SPAs) where the page doesn't reload entirely when users navigate between different sections of your app.

-## Now after following the below steps you will be able to `navigate to different URL and render your particular page-component without refreshing the page` + You will be able to `handle invalid path` 😄.

 ## Note : Rendering of page without refreshing is only possible when you use NavLinks to navigate to other URL.
 If you're changing URL for navigation then it will cause refresh obviously.

 #### Step 1 : install react-router-dom in your Project